genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 3. **DSA__Discovery_7CCGs**: Primary care data from the North East London ICS \[North East London: ~45,000 individuals with data\]
 4. **DSA_NHSDigital**: Data from the National Diabetes Audit (NDA) \[England-wide: ~13,000 individuals with data]

+All files phenotypes processed are listed in [Appendix A]

 ### Notes about the processing of qunatitative data
 1. `QUANT_PY` **does not use incremental data generation**.
 Everytime a release is produced, all current and historically collected data a read in, concatenated and **then** deduplicated.
 2. The aim of all phenotype processing steps is to produce a combined dataframe with the following columns: